-Regional Council shall be informed, in compliance to Ontario Regulation 653/05, through the Annual Treasury Report to Council, if the actions taken under this Policy comply with regulations and are prudent and necessary as they relate to the procurement of Hedges for Commodities and the management of associated risks.
+Regional Council shall be informed, in compliance to Ontario Regulation 653/05, through an annual statement from the TreasurerAnnual Treasury Report to Council, if the actions taken under this Policy comply with regulations and are prudent and necessary as they relate to the procurement of Hedges for Commodities and the management of associated risks.
 The report shall contain information on the completed transactions based on the multi-year energy hedging strategy, any related decisions on hedging, and non-compliance and corrective actions if any.